cms-dev/cms/docs/RankingWebServer.rst

 If you decide to have HTTPS for private internal use only, as suggested above (that is, you want your users to use only HTTP), then it's perfectly fine to keep using a high port number for HTTPS and not map it to port 443, the standard HTTPS port.
 Note also that you could use nginx as an HTTPS endpoint, i.e. make nginx decrypt the HTTPS trasmission and redirect it, as cleartext, into RWS's HTTP port.
 This allows to use two different certificates (one by nginx, one by RWS directly), although we don't see any real need for this.

+The example configuration file provided in :ref:`running-cms_recommended-setup` already contains sections for RWS.

 Tuning nginx
 ------------